ksator/VXLAN-EVPN/TRAINING/tools/README.md

   - L3VPN : `python nornir-push-config.py --action push --lab l3vpn --option option-a --underlay isis`
   - L3VPN : `python nornir-push-config.py --action push --lab l3vpn --option option-a --underlay ebgp`

+- For the troublehoosting lab in day-2, there is a specific process :
+  - Reset the lab to initial connectivity (should be localized in `flash:` as `init_conf_ADC.eos` - if not, please modify the code)
-- For the troublehoosting lab : `python nornir-push-config.py --action push --lab l2vpn --option tshoot --underlay ebgp`
+  - Push the tshoot lab : `python nornir-push-config.py --action push --lab l2vpn --option tshoot --underlay ebgp`